lucaswydx/ND_Chat/README.md

-**ND_Chat**
+**ND_Chat - [NDFramework](https://github.com/ND-Framework) is required.**

-A simple chat command resource to make your NDCore and roleplay scenario experiences 100% better.
+A simple chat command resource to make your **[NDFramework](https://github.com/ND-Framework)** and roleplay scenario experiences 100% better.
+All credits go to Andyyy#7666 & N1K0#0001.
+And thanks to 𝐃𝐢𝐬𝐜𝐨𝐫𝐝Solutions#0001 for helping me update this resource.

 **Usage/Commands:**

 /911  [Only LEO & SAFR/LSFD departments can see this command after being inputted.]

 /me [It says your character name and job in the chat]

+/do [It says your character name and job in the chat]

 /gme [It says your character name and job in the chat]